 In 2013, WindPoS became the kernel of the wind farm modeling of the Fundacion Inria Chile.
 In France, its development is going on through the collaborative Modéol project on the evaluation of wind potential.

 This is a joint work with Mireille Bossy from the team TOSCA.

-- Contact: Antoine ROUSSEAU - URL: http://windpos.inria.fr
+- Contact: Mireille Bossy, mireille.bossy@inria.fr - URL: http://windpos.inria.fr